Ned Kelly (1970 film)

 Ned Kelly is a 1970 British-Australian biographical bushranger film.
-It was the seventh feature film version of the story of 19th-century Australian bushranger Ned Kelly, and is notable for being the first Kelly film to be shot in colour.
+It was the seventh feature film version of the story of 19th-century Australian bushranger Ned Kelly, and was the first Kelly film to be shot in colour.

 The film was directed by Tony Richardson, and starred Mick Jagger in the title role.
 Scottish-born actor Mark McManus played the part of Kelly's friend Joe Byrne.
 It was a British production, but was filmed entirely in Australia, shot mostly around Braidwood in southern New South Wales, with a largely Australian supporting cast.

 Plot

-The film opens with Ned's last few hours in black and white clips.
-During this we get our first taste of Mick Jagger as Ned.
+The film opens with photos of Ned as black and white clips.
+During this Mick Jagger makes his first appearance as Ned.

 We then see Ned returning home while the first of the films many songs play.
 Ned eventually settles in to the new home life and gets to know his stepfather.
 American Gorge King is Ned's stepfather and he is the one responsible for getting Ned back into a life of crime after Ned tries to live a simple honest life.
 We see Ned doing several activities such as bare knuckle boxing and getting into a fight with half a dozen police.
 Eventually a drunk police officer comes to the house trying to arrest Ned's brother and Ned has to forcefully remove him from the house.

 Ned's mother is put on trial and sentenced by judge Barry played by Frank Thring Ned, his brother and two friends go on the run and kill policemen at a creek.
-As a result they are given the highest bounty on their heads than any other Australian criminals.They then go on to rob a bank at Euroa and rob several more banks.
+As a result they are given a higher bounty on their heads than any other Australian criminals.
+They then go on to rob a bank at Euroa and rob several more banks.
 At one of these robberies Ned writes a letter that gives his side of the story and gives the gang multiple sympathisers who the gang later intend to use to their advantage.
-They then get the idea to construct armour,Ned even says "The bible says turn your armour into plough shares but I say turn your plough shares into armour!"
+They then get the idea to construct armour, Ned even says "The bible says turn your armour into plough shares but I say turn your plough shares into armour!"
 They get the idea to kill Aaron who is an old friend of Ned's because he is a traitor and then they hope the police will send a train that will go past Glenrowan and they will damage the tracks and them and their sympathisers will slaughter the survivors.